apereo/cas/docs/cas-server-documentation/ticketing/JPA-Ticket-Registry.md

 ## Configuration

-{% include casproperties.html modules="cas-server-support-jpa-ticket-registry" %}
+{% include casproperties.html properties="cas.ticket.registry.jpa" %}

 A background *cleaner* process is also automatically scheduled to scan the chosen database periodically and remove expired records based on configured threshold parameters.